yubrajbhoi/termux-python/Doc/reference/datamodel.rst

    It is not guaranteed that :meth:`__del__` methods are called for objects that still exist when the interpreter exits.
+   :class:`weakref.finalize` provides a straightforward way to register a cleanup function to be called when an object is garbage collected.

    .. note::